facsiaginsa/gazmin-streetfood/README.md

 ![Gazmin Search Streetfood](https://github.com/facsiaginsa/gazmin-streetfood/blob/main/gazmin-search.png?raw=true)

-You can click the stall icon, and see what product they offer
+You can click the stall icon, and see what product they offer.

 This is the Application Architecture: